Telnyx worked with open-source R&D specialists QXIP to develop an advanced SIP debugging tool used by customers.

 After a couple of months working with Homer, the telephony engineers knew that including Homer as a customer-facing feature would be a game changer.

 The QXIP team worked with Telnyx to develop Homer for integration to the Mission Control Portal.
-Thanks to Homer-view, Telnyx Portal users will now have access to advanced SIP debugging, with a host of new features , faster loading speeds, and a greatly-improved UI.
+Thanks to Homer-view, Telnyx Portal users now have access to advanced SIP debugging, with a host of new features, faster loading speeds, and a greatly-improved UI.

 New Call Flow view for SIP debugging in Telnyx Mission Control

-The new advanced view will give Telnyx customers a more in-depth view of their SIP calls and a better user experience, thanks to a greatly improved UI.
+The new advanced view gives Telnyx customers a more in-depth view of their SIP calls and a better user experience, thanks to a greatly improved UI.
 The tool also loads call information faster than the basic debugging tool, saving users time and expediting issue resolution.

-Perhaps most importantly, Telnyx users will now be able to export call flows in PCAP or text format directly from the Mission Control Portal.
-This highly-requested feature will enable users to carry out advanced packet capture analysis on a packet analyzer like Wireshark or share SIP logs in text format.
+Perhaps most importantly, Telnyx users can now export call flows in PCAP or text format directly from the Mission Control Portal.
+This highly-requested feature enables users to carry out advanced packet capture analysis on a packet analyzer like Wireshark or share SIP logs in text format.
 Both features mean that customers can carry out more in-depth analysis on their call flows, leading to a greater understanding of where issues are arising and faster implementation of fixes.

 Users can now export call flows in PCAP or text format for advanced packet capture analysis.